 For GPS options with minimal or no subscription costs, see our roundup of no-fee GPS trackers.
 For a complete comparison of the best Bluetooth trackers across all categories, see the best item trackers of 2026.

-What to Do If Your Bike Is Stolen
+What Should You Do If Your Bike Is Stolen?

-GPS tracker owners: Open your tracker’s app immediately; you should have a live location.
+GPS tracker owners: Open your tracker's app immediately; you should have a live location.
 Share that location with police and update them as it moves.
-Do not attempt to retrieve the bike yourself.
+Don't attempt to retrieve the bike yourself.
 Law enforcement can act on a live address with more authority and safety than you can.

 Both: File a claim with your renters or bike insurance; tracker location data supports theft claims.
 Contact local bike shops in the area shown by your last location.
 Stolen bikes, especially high-value ones, often appear in local secondhand markets within days.
 Post on local Facebook Marketplace, Craigslist, and bike theft community groups with your bike's serial number.